tombresee/Prairie-Fire/README.rst

 |

 **What is this ?**

-The following github repo contains detailed information about Apache Spark and Databricks
+The following github repo contains detailed information and worked jupyter notebooks/scripts about Apache Spark and Databricks

 |
 |

 .. contents::